wp-plugins/customize-admin/readme.txt

 Finally, this plugin is ready to be localized.
 All you have to do is to use the POT file for translating.

 == Changelog ==

+= 1.5 =
+Added option to remove dashboard RSD and WLW meta tags and image size fix for login logo

 = 1.4 =
 Added option to remove selected dashboard widgets and a fix for an issue that was introduced by WordPress 3.4 which put the title tag value of the logo in the head section of the html.